JakobGSvendsen/azure-content/articles/automation-graphical-authoring-intro.md

 | Mandatory | Specifies whether a value must be provided for the parameter.
 The runbook cannot be started if you do not provide a value for each mandatory parameter that does not have a default value defined. |
 | Default Value | Specifies what value is used for the parameter if one is not provided.
 This can either be Null or a specific value. |

+Use a variable by the same of the input in "PowerShell Expression" input of an activitiy to receive the inputs sent to runbook.
+For example StringParam input will be in $StringParam.

 ### Runbook output